Robbie Hunter (Home and Away)

 Robert George "Robbie" Hunter is a fictional character from the Australian soap opera Home and Away, played by Jason Smith.
 He made his first on screen appearance on 25 November 2003.
-Robbie's storylines have included adjusting to a new stepfamily, an HIV scare, his relationship with and subsequent marriage to Tasha Andrews, standing trial for the murder of his grandfather and becoming a father.
+Robbie's storylines have included adjusting to a new stepfamily, a HIV scare, his relationship and subsequent marriage to Tasha Andrews, standing trial for the murder of his grandfather and becoming a father.
 Robbie departed on 10 October 2006.

 Casting

 Chris Hemsworth originally auditioned for the role of Robbie, but the producers decided that he was not right for the part.
 They later cast him as Kim Hyde.
 Smith then won the role of Robbie.
 Of his casting, the actor told the official Home and Away website "I really enjoyed the audition process because my character is so full of life.
 If there was any role on television I wanted to play this would be it."
 Smith felt coming into a well established show with a strong cast was a good opportunity for him.